Sentieon/sentieon-amazon-omics/README.md

 docker push <account-id>.dkr.ecr.<region-name>.amazonaws.com/sentieon:omics-1
 ```

-Grant the Omics service permission to interact with the repository using the policy in the `assets` directory
+Grant the HealthOmics service permission to interact with the repository using the policy in the `assets` directory

 ```bash
 aws ecr set-repository-policy --repository-name sentieon --policy-text file://assets/omics-ecr-repository-policy.json
 ```

-### Step 3: grant the Omics service role read access to the Sentieon license bucket in AWS s3
+### Step 3: grant the HealthOmics service role read access to the Sentieon license bucket in AWS s3

 As part of the license validation, the `omics_credentials.sh` script will obtain a license token from AWS s3 for your workflow.
-Adding the following policy to your Amazon Omics service role will grant the workflow read access to files in the license bucket for your region:
+Adding the following policy to your AWS HealthOmics service role will grant the workflow read access to files in the license bucket for your region:
 ```json
 {
     "Version": "2012-10-17",